josepdcs/kubectl-prof/README.md

 ### Profiling Ruby Pod

-In order to profile a Python application in pod `mypod` for 1 minute and save the flamegraph as `/tmp/flamegraph.svg` run:
+In order to profile a Ruby application in pod `mypod` for 1 minute and save the flamegraph as `/tmp/flamegraph.svg` run:

 ```shell
 kubectl prof mypod -t 1m --lang ruby -f /tmp/flamegraph.svg